My command is this: Love each other as I have loved you. John 15:12

 - Experience moments of stillness and reflection.

-- Discuss their beliefs, feelings, values and responses to personal experiences.
+- Discuss and reflect on their beliefs, feelings, values and responses to personal experiences.

 - Form and maintain worthwhile and satisfying relationships.